chanzuckerberg/single-cell-curation/docs/schema_guide.md

 to eliminate the need for engineering support so that ultimately submitters themselves can create files that follow the schema.

-## `cellxgene schema apply`
+## `cellxgene-schema apply`

-To enable this, we have a new cellxgene subcommand, `cellxgene schema`, that handles applying and verifying the schema.
+To enable this, we have a python package the supplies the `cellxgene-schema` command that handles applying and verifying the schema.
-Its first subcommand, `cellxgene schema apply`, takes three inputs:
+Its first subcommand, `cellxgene-schema apply`, takes three inputs:

 1. A source h5ad file.
 The input needs to be an AnnData file, so if a submitter has, say, a serialized Seurat or SingleCellExperiment object, it needs to be converted to AnnData first.
 This can be done with